Uri Berliner: Career

 Berliner began working for NPR in 1999.
 He oversaw business and economics coverage and supervised the program, "Planet Money," which covered the global economy.

 His reporting has been recognized with, among others, a Peabody Award, a Loeb Award, an Edward R. Murrow Award, and a Society of Professional Journalists "New America" Award.

 Essay criticizing NPR, resignation, The Free Press

 On April 9, 2024, The Free Press published an essay by Berliner titled "I've Been at NPR for 25 Years.
 Here's How We Lost America's Trust". in which he criticized NPR for having "coalesced around the progressive worldview" and "an open-minded spirit no longer exists within NPR".
 Berliner contended that NPR had lost America's trust by representing only a narrow segment of the U.S. population in its coverage.

 Berliner was given a five-day suspension without pay on April 12 for failing to secure approval for outside work.
 He resigned on April 17, saying he "cannot work in a newsroom where I am disparaged".

-He then started work at The Free Press in June 2024.
+He joined The Free Press as a senior editor in June 2024.